Florence Griffith Joyner was an American track and field athlete and the fastest woman ever recorded.

 Griffith Joyner had always said that her noteworthy results were due to the new health and training programs implemented by her coaching change.
 Those changes resulted in a visible change in her physique.
 The new training program included lower body strength training.
 Although she was regularly and rigorously drug tested because of the allegations, she never failed a drug test.

 Some may always believe the rumors because of their limited vision of possibility.
 Others, however, know that even that which seems fanciful is possible to all who believe.
-That, after all, is of what dreams are made.
+That, after all, is what dreams are made of.

 Keisha Bell is an attorney, author and public servant.